 EMR systems allow doctors and clinicians to collect, store and share patient health records electronically.
 The majority of patient health information is collected in physician offices.
 The ability to electronically exchange information between physicians and other health care providers will enable enhanced care and patient safety.

-Physician eHealth oversees the EMR adoption program with the goal to broaden and accelerate adoption of EMRs among community-based providers.
+Physician & Community eHealth oversees the EMR adoption program with the goal to broaden and accelerate adoption of EMRs among community-based providers.
 OntarioMD, a subsidiary of the Ontario Medical Association (OMA), is eHealth Ontario’s partner for the delivery of the program to eligible providers.

-Physician eHealth works on initiatives that will enhance EMR functionality and assists in integrating EMRs with key provincial systems – providing clinicians with greater access to clinical information, in a timely and secure manner.
+Physician & Community eHealth works on initiatives that will enhance EMR functionality and assists in integrating EMRs with key provincial systems – providing clinicians with greater access to clinical information, in a timely and secure manner.

 Visit the OntarioMD portal to download a New EMR Adopter Funding Application Form.
-The deadline for applications is September 30, 2014.

 - Improved access to patient information by the providers at the point-of-care